gregTret/KrakenBot/readme.md

 2) Run main.py for first time setup
 3) Add file(s) to the 'data' folder with your desired testing data.
 Run main.py to generate testing sets, run training and to generate a model.
 4) (Optional) The Generated data can be moved into the 'tests' directory and new data sets and models can be generated and tested against it.
-5) (Optional) Run KrakenMain.py for a stand alone version of the program set up with API calls to Kraken.
+5) (Optional) Run KrakenMain.py for a stand alone version of the program set up with API calls to Kraken using a custom Pytorch model configured with Googlenet.

 Required Python Packages